-Table 10: Michigan Department of Transportation - Total Scheduled Passengers
+Table 15: Michigan Department of Transportation - Total Scheduled Passengers

-MBS has experienced a 54% decline in scheduled passengers since 1998 when the airport peaked with 589,798 down to only 266,575 for 2019.
+MBS has experienced a 21.62% increase since 2017 in pre-covid growth.
 MBS has seen a slight uptick since the 2040 long range plan was adopted (262,069 in 2010), according to the Michigan Department of Transportation Measure of Michigan Air Demand.
-The decline in passengers can be attributed to various factors including; the post 9-11 period, the economic decline, the deterioration of aging MBS terminal and/or the growth of Flint's Bishop International Airport.
-This ranks MBS the 7th busiest airport in terms of passengers in Michigan, behind Kalamazoo/Battle Creek and ahead of Sawyer Airport in Marquette.
-Delta Air Lines and United

-Airlines are currently operating daily scheduled flights in and out of MBS to Chicago, Detroit, and Minneapolis.
+MBS is the 7th busiest airport in terms of passengers in Michigan, behind Kalamazoo/Battle Creek and ahead of Sawyer Airport in Marquette.
+Delta Air Lines and United Airlines are currently operating daily scheduled flights in and out of MBS to Chicago, Detroit, and Minneapolis.
 However, all of these airports had a steep decline of scheduled passengers in 2020 due to the COVID-19 pandemic.
 It is currently unclear how these airports are moving forward with reduced operations during the pandemic.
 Because of this, the percentage change of ridership was calculated before the COVID-19 pandemic to assess operations.

 In 2001 MBS added daily charter service flights, which has carried nearly 30,013 passengers in 2010.
 These passengers are considered Supplemental Passengers; those traveling on charter or other for hire air services, and are not included among scheduled passengers.
-The great majority of these supplemental passengers are part of the Dow Chemical Company, headquartered in Midland, which contract daily charter flights out of MBS to their other major operations centers in Texas and Pennsylvania.
+The great majority of these supplemental passengers are part of the Dow Chemical Company, headquartered in Midland, which contracts for daily charter flights out of MBS to their other major operations centers in Texas and Pennsylvania.